Transcriptome Sciences Inc

 Data Analyst & Research Administration Manager

-Jessica holds a BSc in Actuarial Science with Business Minor from the University of Alberta.
-Drawing upon her mathematical and programming background, she performs statistical and exploratory analyses on organ gene expression data from the TSI disease databases.
-She also provides collaborative support in manuscript development and editing, assists with the submission of manuscripts as well as being the webmaster of this website.
+Jessica holds a Bachelor of Science in Actuarial Science with a Business Minor from the University of Alberta.
+With a strong foundation in mathematics and programming, she conducts statistical and exploratory analyses on organ gene expression data from TSI’s disease databases.
+Jessica also supports manuscript development, submission, and serves as the webmaster for the company’s website.

 • Katelynn Madill-Thomsen